auberginehill/rock-paper-scissors/README.md

         <td style="padding:6px">
             <h4>Micare Digitis ('Flashing Fingers' or Counting Fingers)</h4>
             <p>In Latin the verb '<i>mico</i>' strictly means, 'to have a vibrating or tremulous motion imparted'. '<i>Micare digitis</i>' properly meant 'to flash with fingers' in a game in which two persons suddenly raised or compressed the fingers and at the same moment each guessed the total number of fingers raised.
 It was practised both as a game of chance and as a mode of deciding doubtful matters.
 This game later evolved into '<i>mora</i>' or '<i>morra</i>', which is still played in Italy today.</p>
-            <p>In antiquity within the Roman cultural sphere, there was a commonly used proverb said of a thoroughly honest person, which centered around the concept of '<i>micare digitis</i>' (–  <i>dignus est, quicum [cum quo] in tenebris mices</i> – 'So honest is this person, that in the shadows could you play the game of '<i>micare digitis</i>' with him'), since it would be so easy to cheat in this game when played in the dark.
-Usually this proverb was used to describe men, however, since in its earliest forms '<i>micare digitis</i>' was almost exlusively played only by men.</p>
+            <p>In antiquity within the Roman cultural sphere, there was a commonly used proverb said of a thoroughly honest person, which centered around the concept of '<i>micare digitis</i>' (–  <i>dignus est, quicum [cum quo] in tenebris mices</i> – 'So honest is this person, that in the shadows could you play the game of '<i>micare digitis</i>' with him'), since it would be so easy to cheat in this game when played in the dark.</p>
             <ol>
                 <ol>
                     <ol>